Kingston East and Port Royal (Jamaica Parliament constituency)

 Kingston East and Port Royal is a parliamentary constituency represented in the House of Representatives of the Jamaican Parliament.
 It elects one Member of Parliament MP by the first past the post system of election.
 It is one of the original 32 Parliamentary seats.

+Its most prominent MP was former Prime Minister Michael Manley.

 Boundaries

-Constituency includes Norman Gardens, lower areas of Mountain View Avenue, Rockfort, Windward Road, Port Royal and Springfield.
+Constituency includes Norman Gardens, some lower areas of Mountain View Avenue, Rockfort, Windward Road, Port Royal and Springfield.